EXP1505/FinCraft/README.md

   * **Financial News:** News that can effects the market and the ones that are popular among the people in the market is getting displayed with the help of finnhub API.

 ## ⚠️ Known Issues
-  * **Dashboard Error After Trade:** When a trade is made from the individual stock page, the dashboard often responds with an error.
+  * **Trade History Error After Trade:** When a trade is made from the individual stock page, the History page often responds with 0.
 I am working to fix this interaction.

 ## 🚀 Getting Started